 The drink drive limit in Iceland is 0.04% so keep this in mind if you do plan to drink.

 Iceland is blessed with stunning nature and fortunately this means a number of attractions are free to visit.
 Gulfoss, Skogafoss and Seljalandsfoss waterfalls all have the advantage of no admission fee – although the latter does charge 700 Krona for parking.
+In fact, most of Iceland’s best waterfalls have no entry fee!
 Some other great free attractions include: Fjaðrárgljúfur canyon, Geysir geothermal area, Vik’s black sand beach and Þingvellir national park (which does have a 700 Krona parking charge).
 It’s also free to visit Mýrdalsjökull glacier, although if you want to hike on the glacier itself you’ll need to pay for a tour.

 In contrast to the above, the popular blue lagoon is not free.
 The cheapest entrance ticket available is 6,100 Krona per person – which is hard to justify if you’re sticking to a budget.
 It’s possible to see the blue lagoon from the on-site café for free if you’re intent on seeing it.
 If you’re truly sticking to a budget though, your money will go a lot further elsewhere.